Marvin2611/MenschAergerDichNicht/README.md

 More information about the project concept can be found in the link below.
 The folder contains:
-- A diagram that shows the usage the game
+- A diagram that shows the usage of the game
 - An analysis what needs to be done
 - The used color scheme
 - Some unused code